Moesen/mlopsnamegenerator/README.md

     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
-    │
+    ├── outputs            <- Training outputs from hydra │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment ├── requirements_devel.txt <- The requirements file for the project development ├── requirements_tests.txt <- The requirements file for testing the project │
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or generate data │   │   ├── download_data.py
+    │   │   └── make_dataset.py
     │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │   ├── architectures <- Model architectures
+    │   │   ├── configs       <- Yamls of experiments
+    │   │   ├── predictions   <- Input and output of predictions
+    │   │   ├── predict.yaml
     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    ├── tests              <- Test of the project
+    │   ├── test_data.py
+    │   ├── test_model.py
+    │   └── test_predict.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io